ably/docs/README.md

 ## Deploying to website (www.ably.io/documentation)

-The website consumes this repo through a ruby gem.
+The website consumes this repo through a Ruby gem.
 The gem points at the `master` branch and saves the revision as a version.
 To release to `/documentation`, follow these steps:

 1. Check if the changes that are already on `master` in this repository are ok to be released
 2. Merge your PR